How Increasing Tax Revenue Shapes the Lives of Salvadorans

 Between 2017 and 2021, El Salvador benefited from nearly $1.7 billion in additional tax revenue, thanks in part to DRM’s support for tax revenue mobilization through enhanced government staff capacity, improved tax administration processes and automation, and targeted efforts to reduce tax evasion and tax debt collection.
 An estimated $325 million was collected in additional tax revenue between 2017 and 2022 as a direct result of cases selected and funds collected through the Case Selection Management System II and tax evasion crackdown program, supported by DRM.
 USAID’s investment in tax-related support was estimated at $3.8 million over this period, meaning that DRM yielded at least $86 in additional tax revenue for every dollar of USAID investment.

 Another key project outcome is the results-driven culture in government institutions and units supported by DRM.
 As DAI undertook annual performance evaluations year after year for almost a decade, government partners demonstrated a growing willingness to adopt and rigorously apply performance indicators and results monitoring in their workplans.
 USAID’s public financial management projects have shifted mindsets, leading to improving performance and deepening impact.
+USAID recently tapped DAI to continue its support of ANDA to modernize, adopt best international practices, improve the quality and opportunity of the provision of clean water to its current customers, and expand service coverage to part of the 30 percent of the population that has been waiting for decades to receive the needed service at their homes.

 The Road Ahead